by Karen Rose

 Thank those who have tried to destroy you.

-Really, what do you have to lose?
+What do you have to lose?
 So what if they don’t love you back.
 You’re going to die anyway.
 Don’t let the person you care for live their lives not knowing how much they are admired and loved.
-Even if they don’t feel the same way, for whatever reason, they will most likely appreciate you sharing your feelings.
+Even if they don’t feel the same way, they will most likely appreciate you sharing your feelings.
 Let them know they are worthy of being loved by you.

 Let go of all the bad shit that’s happened to you.